Second generation of video game consoles: Fairchild Channel F

-Atari 2600 & 5200
+Atari 2600 and 5200

 In 1977, Atari released its CPU-based console called the Video Computer System (VCS), later called the Atari 2600.
 Nine games were designed and released for the holiday season.
 Atari held exclusive rights to most of the popular arcade game conversions of the day.
 They used this key segment to support their older hardware in the market.
 This game advantage and the difference in price between the machines meant that each year, Atari sold more units than Intellivision, lengthening its lead despite inferior graphics.
 The Atari 2600 sold over 30 million units over its lifetime, considerably more than any other console of the second generation.
 In 1982, Atari released the Atari 5200 in an attempt to compete with the Intellivision.
 While superior to the 2600, poor sales and lack of new games meant Atari only supported it for two years before it was discontinued.

 Early Atari 2600 cartridges contained 2 kilobytes of read-only storage.
 This limit grew steadily from 1978 to 1983: up to 16 kilobytes for Atari 5200 cartridges.
-Bank switching, a technique that allowed two different parts of the program to use the same memory addresses, was required for the larger cartridges to work.
+The Atari 2600 directly supports up to 4 kilobytes (4096 bytes) of cartridge ROM.
+Bank switching, a technique that allows two or more different parts of the program to use the same memory addresses, was required for the larger cartridges to work.
 The Atari 2600 cartridges got as large as 32 kilobytes through this technique.
-The Atari 2600 had only 128 bytes of RAM available in the console.
-A few late game cartridges contained a combined RAM/ROM chip, thus adding another 256 bytes of RAM inside the cartridge itself.
-The Atari standard joystick was a digital controller with a single fire button released in 1977.
+The Atari 2600 has only 128 bytes of RAM available in the console.
+A few late game cartridges contain a combined RAM/ROM chip, or an additional separate RAM chip, thus adding another 256 bytes or more (up to 2 kilobytes) of RAM inside the cartridge itself.
+The Atari 2600 standard joystick is a digital controller with a single button, released in 1977.
+The Atari 2600 also supports 4 analog paddle controllers (or, in theory, 2 analog joysticks).